Skip to content

 🇰🇷 → 🇦🇪 For founders in South Korea

-Korean company setup in the UAE — real all-in cost, no sales calls
+Korean company setup in the UAE — published scenario prices, no sales calls

 Hundreds of Korean entrepreneurs register a UAE company every year for 100% ownership, 0% personal income tax and a base in the Gulf.
-Formenzo gives you the honest, all-in price for every free zone — and lets you start online, from Seoul.
+Formenzo lets you compare published licence-only and visa scenarios and start online from Seoul.

 100%foreign ownership